openforis/sepal_ui/docs/source/tutorials/io-design.rst

 In this framework the AOI selection is hard-coded in the :code:`AoiIModel` object and the :code:`AoiView` object.
-If you look at the documentation of the lib you'll see that :code:`AoiModel` has a lot of embedded useful method that you can call anywhere. e.g: with the :code:`AoiIo.total_bounds` method, you can get the AOI bounding box coordnates.
+If you look at the documentation of the lib you'll see that :code:`AoiModel` has a lot of embedded useful method that you can call anywhere. e.g: with the :code:`AoiIo.total_bounds` method, you can get the AOI bounding box coordinates.

 .. code-block:: python